 PHYS 352 Optical and Atomic Physics

-An introduction to the current fields of optical and atomic physics.
+An introduction to the current fields of Optical and Atomic Physics.
 The foundations of modern optics will be laid, including the electromagnetic and quantum mechanical theory of light, geometric and wave optics, instrumentation, polarization, lasers, and modern optical components.
 The interaction of light with atoms will be introduced, including the fundamentals of atomic structure and numerous applications.
 Corequisite: PHYS 411.
-Spring, alternate years.
+Spring semester, alternate years.

 PHYS 411 Quantum Mechanics

 An advanced treatment of the principles and methods of quantum mechanics.
 Topics include the Schroedinger equation, the harmonic oscillator, the hydrogen atom, quantum statistics, and applications to atomic and nuclear physics.
 The operator method will be introduced and used.
-Prerequisites: PHYS 241.
+Prerequisite: PHYS 241.
 Corequisite: MATH 310.
-Spring, alternate years.
+Spring semester, alternate years.

 PHYS 489 Special Topics

 Designed for the study of subject material of special interest.
 The organization, methodology and objectives will be determined by the instructor.
-Prerequisites: Junior or senior standing and instructor’s consent.
+Prerequisite: junior or senior standing and instructor’s consent.